Christmas Dad - Lessons Learned.

 While we fight for semantics - to preserve the word Christmas - all around us our society continues to decay in a cesspool of commercialism, celebrityism, consumerism and decadence.
 Most of us seldom give God a thought as we breeze through our busy days.
 Unless, of course something goes wrong, or we are having an orgasm.
 Then it’s “Oh God”.
 “Oh God”.
 Maybe God is honoured to be summoned at such important moments in our lives.
 I couldn’t say.
 Maybe he sees it as an inconvenient interruption from more important matters.

-The way of life I'd like to fight for is the way of life we used to have here in Canada not two generations ago.
+The way of life I'd like to fight for is the way of life we used to have here in Canada when I was young.
 A way of life: where kids can run and play outside without parents becoming concerned; where people have time to get to know their neighbours; where people set down roots, raise a family and die where their heart and soul lies; where kids don’t spend all their time wanting stuff; where adults don’t spend all their time wanting stuff; and where people are encouraged to be self-reliant and independent from government interjection, not pandered to by a government that uses dependency as a tool to grow its power.

 Getting more people to say “Merry Christmas” instead of “Happy Holidays” ain't gonna make our world like that again.
 It’s going to take a lot more work than that.

 Whatever the case, it’s all good.
 The day approaches and time will stand still, just for a moment.
-Like on that fateful night 2006 years ago.
+Like on that fateful night a couple thousand years ago.
 Remember, every time you refer to the date, you refer to the amount of time that has passed since his birth.
 And that, my friends, the secular, non-denominational, pluralistic Christmas Grinches will never be able to take away.

 Merry Christmas everyone.